razor-informatics/dpo-php/README.md

 print_r($results);
 ```

-Verify the transaction code to confirm if payment was successfully.
+Remember to verify the transaction code to confirm if payment was successfully.

 ## License